xchopin/LA-Web/README.md

 # Introduction
-#### OpenDashboard Advanced is an alternative project of the [Apereo OpenDashboard](https://github.com/Apereo-Learning-Analytics-Initiative/OpenDashboard) application.
-It is made for University of Lorraine and the ESUP-Portail consortium.
-ODA is an efficient CASified application that provide visualizations and data for professors and students about their Learning Analytics.
+**My Analytics Dashboard is an alternative project of the [Apereo OpenDashboard](https://github.com/Apereo-Learning-Analytics-Initiative/OpenDashboard) application.
+It is made for University of Lorraine and the ESUP-Portail consortium.** <br>
+**MAD is an efficient CASified application that provide visualizations and data for professors and students about their Learning Analytics.**

 ## 1. Features
 - CAS Authentication
 - LDAP Access
-- Roles (Admins and users)
+- Roles (Admins and students)
-- Modern Design
 - Admin tools
 - Multilingual
+- Modern Design
 - Responsive-Design
 - Dynamic Charts